Contact Methods for Salt Clients

 Table of Contents

-The Salt contact method is the default choice and recommended unless there are specific needs.
+The default contact method using the Salt protocol is recommended unless there are specific needs.
 For more information about Salt in general, see Salt Guide Overview.

 Software updates are generally pushed from the server to the client.
 Connections are initiated from the client.
 This means you must open ports on the server, not on clients.
 The Salt clients are also known as Salt minions.
 Uyuni Server installs a daemon on every client.

-If you need to use Salt clients in a disconnected setup you can configure Push via Salt SSH as a contact method.
+If you need to use Salt clients in a disconnected setup you can configure SSH Push as a contact method.
 With this contact method, clients can be located in a firewall-protected zone called a DMZ.
-For more information about Push via Salt SSH, see Push via Salt SSH.
+For more information about SSH Push, see SSH Push contact method.

 1. Onboarding Details